techshop/EEE-105-Arduino-1/chapter_2/README.md

 1. The current, `i`, coming out of the power source, through the resistor and LED, and back to ground is the same [KCL](http://en.wikipedia.org/wiki/Kirchhoff%27s_circuit_laws#Kirchhoff.27s_current_law_.28KCL.29)
 2. The voltage drop across the resistor, in addition to the forward voltage drop of the LED equals the supply voltage [KVL](http://en.wikipedia.org/wiki/Kirchhoff%27s_circuit_laws#Kirchhoff.27s_voltage_law_.28KVL.29)

-You can find a handy [resistor calculator](http://led.linear1.org/1led.wiz) online which will tell you exactly which resistor you should be using for your ciruit!
+You can find a handy [resistor calculator](http://led.linear1.org/1led.wiz) online which will tell you exactly which resistor you should be using for your circuit!
 When in doubt, always use a larger resistor than necessary because if you don't, you risk burning up the LED.
 In general, using a very large resistor will dim your LED; as you reduce the resistance, your LED will become brighter.

 #### Header pins